thediyblogger/blog/content/blog/traffic-report-june-2019.md

 Pin Karma: $0

-I have not started selling Pin Karma subscriptions, or the course yet, so my income on The DIY Blogger currently is $0.
-Once traffic to my blog increases and I open up Pin Karma I hope this generates a good passive income for me.
+I have not started selling Pin Karma subscriptions, or my Pinterest Perfection course yet, so my income on The DIY Blogger currently is $0.
+Once traffic to my blog increases and I have an engaged audience, I will open up Pin Karma to that audience which should generate a good passive income by providing significant value to my audience.